leandermaerkisch/gandalf/README.md

 Gandalf is an AI regulatory assistant to help medical device and pharmaceutical companies bring their products to market faster by pre-checking their documentation before FDA submission.
 Upload your PDF and receive a comprehensive review in seconds.

 Attention: This is a work in progress and not yet ready for production use.
+The frontend (React) and backend (Python) are currently not communicating with each other.

+## Contributing

+We are actively looking for passionate contributors to join our journey in revolutionizing the regulatory process for medical devices and pharmaceuticals.
+Whether you're a seasoned developer, a regulatory expert, or someone who loves to tinker with AI, we would love to have you on board!

+### How to Contribute

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/YourFeature`)
+3. Commit your changes (`git commit -m 'Add some feature'`)
+4. Push to the branch (`git push origin feature/YourFeature`)
+5. Open a Pull Request

+Feel free to check out the open issues and start working on them.
+If you have any questions or need guidance, don't hesitate to reach out.
+Let's build something amazing together!

 # Getting Started